Chapter 4: Dvaita Viveka – Discrimination of Duality

-Bandha ścen mānasam dvaitaṁ tanni rodhena śāmyati abhya sed yoga mevāto brahma jñānena kiṁ vada (38).
-It has been stated earlier that the mental vrittis, psychic operations, have caused the bondage of the jiva; they foist certain qualities on Ishvara srishti , qualities which are really not there in Ishvara srishti.
-The individual’s interpretation of the world created by God is a personal affair arising from likes and dislikes and imperfect perception.
+Bandha ścen mānasam dvaitaṁ tanni rodhena śāmyati, abhya sed yoga mevāto brahma jñānena kiṁ vada (38).
+It has been stated earlier that the mental vrittis, the psychic operations, cause the bondage of the jiva; they foist certain qualities on Ishvara srishti which are really not there in Ishvara srishti.
+The individual’s interpretation of the world created by God is a personal affair arising from likes and dislikes, and imperfect perception.

 This is a question that arises from an ignorant mind.
 Suppression of the vrittis does not mean yoga.
 The word ‘yoga’ should not be applied to such a process at all.
 Suppression is a negative activity, and yoga is a positive union.
 It is not enough if the mind does not function; it has to function in relation to God’s existence.
-The difference between mental restraint and God-consciousness is this: while the vrittis or the functions of the mind are inhibited, the mental qualities that describe the objects outside may appear to be not there.
-Not seeing something is not knowledge.
-There is also a necessity to see what is really there.
-When the mind is withdrawn, it will not see what it was earlier seeing as imposed upon the objects of the world, the creation of God.
-But it cannot see the creation of God.
+The difference between mental restraint and God-consciousness is this, that while the vrittis or the functions of the mind are inhibited, the mental qualities that describe the objects outside may appear to be not there.
+Not seeing something is not knowledge; there is also a necessity to see what is really there.
+When the mind is withdrawn, it will not see what it was earlier seeing as imposed upon the objects of the world, which are the creation of God, but it cannot see the creation of God.
 Brahma jnana is the vision of God’s creation, God Himself.
-Therefore, a negative activity in the form of the suppression of the vrittis in any manner whatsoever, voluntarily, will not suffice.
+Therefore, a negative activity in the form of the suppression of the vrittis in any manner whatsoever, by an act of volition, will not suffice.

 Not seeing the world is not yoga.
 Yoga is seeing the world in the proper perspective.
 It is the vision of the creation of God as it is in itself, and not merely a negative withdrawal of the mind from perceiving it.
 Thus arises the necessity for Brahma jnana, God-consciousness, and not merely a negative activity of mental restraint.

 Tātkā lika dvaita śāntau apyāgāmi jani kṣayaḥ, brahma jñānaṁ vinā na syād iti vedānta ḍiṇḍimaḥ (39).
-The Vedanta proclaims loudly that there is a temporary cessation of the functions of the mind when they are restrained by the will or an act of concentration on some particular given object.
-But this cessation of the faculties or the functions of the mind so arrived at will be a temporary achievement, and it does not mean that the mind will keep quiet, without functioning, for eternity.
+The Vedanta loudly proclaims that there is a temporary cessation of the functions of the mind when they are restrained by the will or by an act of concentration on some particular given object, but this cessation of the faculties or the functions of the mind so arrived at will be a temporary achievement, and it does not mean that the mind will keep quiet, without functioning, for eternity.
 The absence of the functioning of the mind is different from the withdrawal of the activity of the mind.
 We can wind up our action and adjourn it for tomorrow, but it does not mean that we have ceased to think of what is to be done.
 There is a potential, a possibility of our continuing that action tomorrow, though we are not doing it just now.

 The objects of the world are there for every living being to see.
 From ant to elephant, from man to God, everybody has the same perception of things.
 But we do not perceive the thing as it is in itself.
 It is coloured by the concepts of the mind.
 The conceptualisation of the object is different from the actual perception of the object.
 Here is the difference between Ishvara srishti and jiva srishti, as has already been adumbrated.